rivertale/pp-f23-final-project/README.md

 <img  width="256" src="https://i.imgur.com/hoG9ufI.png" title="source: imgur.com" />

 1. Initialize cluster centroids
-Select K initial cluster centroids.To ensure consistency, we use the first K distinct pixel values in the image as the initial centroids for K-Means.
+Select K initial cluster centroids.
+To ensure consistency, we use the first K distinct pixel values in the image as the initial centroids for K-Means.
 2. Classify points
 Assign each pixel value to the nearest cluster center, forming K clusters.
 When calculating distances, employ the Euclidean distance.
 3. Update centroids